 2. Malawi- The kind tourist

 It’s a beautiful starry night by the beautiful shores of L. Malawi.
-I’m on a phone call with my then partner, miles away.
-We have had a disagreement over the phone and I’m frustrated because the internet is weak, and communication broken.
+I’m on a phone call with my boyfriend, miles away.
+We have had a disagreement over the phone and I’m frustrated because the internet is weak, and communication, broken.
 A stranger notices my distress and approaches.
 We get to talking and I let him know my frustrations with the internet.
 He happily offers to ‘hotspot’ his phone so I can share his internet and stays with me until I’m done.
 And after that, we hit the campsite bar for a few drinks.
 He’s been a friend to this day.

 3. Diani- The Couchsurfing hosts